ibm-cloud-docs/sell/software-validate.md

 1. From the version list, click the row that contains your software.
 1. Review the version details, and click **Next**.
-1. Depending on your software type, there may be additional steps, including setting deployment values.
+1. Depending on your software type, there might be additional steps, including setting deployment values.
 1. Click **Next**.

 ### Setting deployment values